Will my bike fit the Transfer Case?

 For airlines that measure luggage by weight, as many regional airlines do, Transfer Case greatly reduces the fee-by-weight penalty over other bike cases.
 We recommend calling your airline in advance and making travel decisions based on understanding different airlines’ bicycle allowance policy.

 How much disassembly of the bike is required?

 In order to fit a bike in a compact volume, some disassembly of the bike will be required.
 Of course, the wheels and seatpost have to come off.
 The fork has to be removed but all brake and derailleur cables can be left connected.
 For most rider's handlebar and stem positions, the stem can be left in position on the bar.
 See packing instructions and videos for more details.

-Is my bike safe inside Transfer Case?
+Is my bike safe inside the Transfer Case?

 Yes, unless it falls off a cliff.
 Most other bike cases won't protect against that either.
 The rigid side panels of Transfer Case provide excellent crush protection from say, other bags being stacked on top of it inside an airplane cargo bay.
-To date, product testers have had no bike damage caused from travel while using Transfer Case.

-Where is Transfer Case manufactured and sold?
+Where is the Transfer Case manufactured and sold?